Taxation of international executives

 If the individual receives an information letter instead of a pre-printed tax return, the tax return must be filed no later than 1 July following the tax year.

-Non-resident must fill out an individual tax return and send it to the tax authorities no later than 1 July.
+Non-resident must fill out an individual tax return and file online to the tax authorities no later than 1 July.

 Non-resident individuals only have to declare Danish source income in their Danish tax return.